stagedml/pylightnix/README.md

   instantiate_inplace(mkdrv, hello_config, only, build_wrapper(hello_build))
 ```

-Here, [mkdrv](#Reference.md#pylightnix.core.mkdrv) (which stands for 'make
+In this instantiation, [mkdrv](#Reference.md#pylightnix.core.mkdrv) (which
-derivation') takes the place of `fetchurl`.
-As before, we get a `DRev` and that
+stands for 'make derivation') takes the place of `fetchurl`.
+As before, we get a
-means we could:
+`DRev` and that means we could:

 ```python
 rref:RRef=realize_inplace(hello)
 ```

-Once the realization is ready, we could convert it to system path directly
+Once the realization is ready, we could [convert it to
+system path](#Reference.md#pylightnix.core.rref2path) directly:

 ```python
 from pylightnix import rref2path